JuliaFolds2/OhMyThreads.jl/README.md

 [OhMyThreads.jl](https://github.com/JuliaFolds2/OhMyThreads.jl/) is meant to be a simple, unambitious package that provides user-friendly ways of doing task-parallel multithreaded calculations in Julia.
 Most importantly, it provides an API of higher-order functions, with a focus on [data parallelism](https://en.wikipedia.org/wiki/Data_parallelism), that can be used without having to worry much about manual [Task](https://docs.julialang.org/en/v1/base/parallel/) creation.

-Unlike most [JuliaFolds2](https://github.com/JuliaFolds2) packages, OhMyThreads.jl is not built off of [Transducers.jl](https://github.com/JuliaFolds2/Transducers.jl), nor is it a building block for Transducers.jl.
-Rather, it is meant to be a simpler, more maintainable, and more accessible alternative to high-level packages like, e.g., [ThreadsX.jl](https://github.com/tkf/ThreadsX.jl) or [Folds.jl](https://github.com/JuliaFolds2/Folds.jl).

 ## Example

 ```julia